KC5VDJ/PITEST/README.md

 You know, thinking of the ETA-10 thing being cursed from the beginning...
 What do you think Chippewa Falls was about?
 They didn't want another wildcatter doing better than them.

 A notable POS, Eddie Chiles, once explained wildcatters to me, and it fits.
+Cray was a wildcatter.